Geography of Quebec: Hydrography

 Quebec has several notable islands, namely the numerous islands of the Hochelaga Archipelago that includes the Island of Montreal and Îles Laval which make up full or parts of the major cities of Montreal and Laval. Île d'Orléans near Quebec City, the sparsely populated Anticosti Island in the outlet of the Saint Lawrence River, and the Magdalen Islands archipelago in the Gulf of Saint Lawrence are other noteworthy islands.

 Quebec has one of the world's largest reserves of fresh water, occupying 12% of its surface.
 It has 3% of the world's renewable fresh water, whereas it has only 0.1% of its population.
 More than half a million lakes, including 30 with an area greater than 250 km2, and 4,500 rivers drain into the Atlantic Ocean, through the Gulf of Saint Lawrence and the Arctic Ocean, by James, Hudson, and Ungava bays.
 The largest inland body of water is the Caniapiscau Reservoir, created in the realization of the James Bay Project to produce hydroelectric power.
 Lake Mistassini is the largest natural lake in Quebec.
+Central Quebec contains the Manicouagan Reservoir, which surrounds René-Levasseur Island at the center formed by an asteroid impact of about 5 km across roughly 214 million years ago.
+It was created in the 1960s for hydroelectric power.
+The reservoir spans 72 km east to west and is drained by the Manicouagan River.